mauricioklein/mauricioklein.github.io/_posts/2015-07-26-how-docker-changed-our-tests.md

 To understand it, we first need to understand how Docker works.

 Basically, Docker works in a **client-server architecture**.
-Docker's server is responsable for controlling all images, containers, etc.
+Docker's server is responsible for controlling all images, containers, etc.
 The client will simply do server requests, asking to perform actions, like download a new image, start a container, execute a command in a running container, etc.

 So, every _docker_ command you run in your host, you're actually making a client request to a Docker server.
 Generally, this server resides in your host, but it can be located somewhere else, like a friend's machine or even a server running [**Jenkins**][jenkins], and here's how we will automate our tests.